ionic-team/ionic-portals/website/docs/for-capacitor/live-updates.md

 The real power of Portals for Capacitor comes in with [Appflow LiveUpdates](https://ionic.io/docs/appflow/deploy/intro).
 So let's configure a few of the applications we are using.
 If you are using a monorepo you will need to add some configuration to your base directory.
 You can read more about that in [Appflows docs](https://ionic.io/docs/appflow/cookbook/appflow-config)

-First lets add config for the main shell application.
-Modify the `capacitor.config.ts` file to add the following.
+First let's add Live Updates to the main shell application.
+Modify the `capacitor.config.ts` file to add a `liveUpdateConfig` section to the Portals application.

 ```typescript
     Portals: {